open-source-contributions/ns-api-event-client-php/README.md

 ```
 $client->send(
     'website',                // Lambda function's path fragment of the endpoint
     123456789,                // Website ID to send an event to
+    'unique.event.identifier' // A unique event identifier
     'payment.received',       // Namespace of the event
     [                         // Arbitrary payload in key value style
         'color' => 'red',